pietromiotto/USI-MAI_handouts/README.md

 # Gli inDISPENSAbili - Handouts Repository 📚
 ## USI Master of Artificial Intelligence

 Thank you for visiting this temporary repository!
-Here, you'll find **previews of notes and handouts** I've created to study.
-They are extremely useful since they speed up the process of studying on slides.
-These are not summaries or in-class notes, but well-written handouts that merge lecture recoridngs and slides (as well as additional explanations if needed).
-Feel free to navigate trough the previews hosted on this github repository to see if they may come handy.
-If you are interested in the full handouts, contact me (button below).
+Here, you'll find **PREVIEWS of handouts** I've created to study.
+They are extremely useful since they speed up the process of studying on slides and make it less painful.
+These are not summaries or in-class notes, but well-written handouts that merge lecture recordings and slides (as well as additional explanations if needed).
+Feel free to navigate trough the previews hosted on this github repository to see if they may come handy. **If you are interested in the full handouts, contact me** (button below). _A small contribution may be asked_.

 > ### ⚠️ Important Notice
 > *  Previews serve only to see how the handouts are made and if they may be of interest.
 > * For security and privacy reasons, only **preview versions** are available in this repository.
-If you're interested in accessing the full materials, see the contact details below.
-The handouts are mostly given per person and printed.
+If you're interested in accessing the full materials, see the contact details below. _The handouts are mostly given per person and printed (but can be sent also), and a small contribution may be asked__.
 > *  The handouts may contain refuses, grammar and syntax error as well as conceptual errors or misunderatndings: I am human, I can make mistakes, if something does not click in your head, check it by yourself.

 ### 📩 Contact